chrismatthews939/DataEng-Learning-Journal/1. Data Fundamentals/Data-Fundamentals-Notes.md

-# Topic 1 - Fundamentals of the data-driven enterprise - 28/09/2024
+# Topic 1 - Fundamentals of the Data-Driven Enterprise - 28/09/2024

 ## Objectives
 - Data Driven Culture